Ryan Anderson (basketball, born 1992)

 Ryan James Anderson (born December 4, 1992) is an American former basketball player.
-He is a director of player development and recruiting at Xavier University.
-He played college basketball at (Arizona) and Boston College.
+He is currently an assistant coach at Texas.
+Most recently, Anderson was a director of player development and recruiting at Xavier University.
+He played college basketball at Arizona and Boston College.

 College career

 Anderson started his college career out of Long Beach Polytechnic High School in California at Boston College (BC), where he immediately entered the starting lineup for the rebuilding Eagles.
 The 6'9" power forward averaged 11.2 points and 7.4 rebounds per game and was named unanimously to the Atlantic Coast Conference (ACC) All-freshman team.
 He then recorded two more successful seasons at BC, but the team had losing campaigns both years and coach Steve Donahue was fired.
 Two months after the season ended, Anderson chose to transfer, ultimately landing at Arizona.

 After sitting out the 2014–15 season per National Collegiate Athletic Association (NCAA) rules, Anderson had a strong campaign in his only season with the Wildcats.
 He averaged 15.3 points and 10.1 rebounds per game and was the first Wildcat since Jordan Hill in 2008–09 to average a double-double for the season.
 At the close of the season, Anderson was named first-team All-Pac-12 Conference.